weensy/LXKB/README.md

 # Goals
 We want to provide sources for making keyboards that is:
 - The gerber files for ordering PCB
-- THe draw files for ordering Case
+- The draw files for ordering Case
 - The keymap.json file for QMK Configurator

 # Contribute